Aircon Outdoor Thermistor

 | Sensor reads correctly after coil clean | Coil was the problem | Monitor operation |

-You can wait if the unit only shuts down during extreme heat.
+- You can wait if the unit only shuts down during extreme heat and operates normally the rest of the time.
+A single hot-day shutdown may be genuine protection, not sensor failure.

-Do not wait if false shutdowns are frequent or the pattern is getting worse.
+- Do not wait if false shutdowns are frequent or the pattern is clearly worsening over weeks.
+Repeated shutdowns stress the compressor and reduce its lifespan.

-Outdoor thermistor replacement is a minor repair once the sensor is confirmed bad.
+- Outdoor thermistor replacement is a minor repair once the sensor is confirmed faulty.
+Testing the coil condition first avoids replacing a sensor that was reading correctly all along.